themeum/kirki/readme.txt

 * FIX: Output property ignored in multicolor field.
 * FIX: Image sub-controls in repeaters were causing a JS error.
 * FIX: Text Domain Compliance with Themecheck.
-* FIX: postMessage scripts when using more than 1 elements for the output.
+* FIX: PostMessage scripts when using more than 1 elements for the output.
-* FIX: default values for swithes, toggles & checkboxes.
+* FIX: Default values for swithes, toggles & checkboxes.
+* FIX: Conflict with WP Core's `dropdown-pages` control.

 = 2.3.0 =